 Cases are litigated all the same

-Although it’s currently unrealistic to fathom a Santa Barbara motorcycle accidents attorney can subpoena a vehicle to appear in court, if these autonomous vehicle accidents keep happening, an attorney will admit the perpetrator, aka the self-driving car, into evidence.
+Although it’s currently unrealistic to fathom a Santa Barbara motorcycle accident attorney can subpoena a vehicle to appear in court, if these autonomous vehicle accidents keep happening, an attorney will admit the perpetrator, aka the self-driving car, into evidence.
 Until such a time, settlement negotiations or jury trials related to motorcycle accidents will happen as they normally do.

 It’s helpful that autonomous vehicles usually have onboard cameras so General Motors and similar automobile manufacturers can monitor their movements.
 Footage obtained from these vehicles can be used to prove bikers’ innocence, which would be necessary in cases where an actual person wasn’t behind the wheel.

-There’s still standard of proof beyond doubt an attorney must pass cases through to assure even the strictest jury would find in favor of their client.
+There’s still a standard of proof beyond doubt an attorney must pass cases through to assure even the strictest jury would find in favor of their client.
 Suing a computer is new, although not an arduous task for the experienced litigant.

 Remember: Protect motorcycles by controlling tech